Common Family Law Questions for North Carolina Residents

 What is the standard for deciding child custody in North Carolina?

-North Carolina courts prioritize the best interests of the child, considering factors like the child’s health, safety, and emotional well-being.
+North Carolina courts prioritize the best interests of the child when it comes to determining custody, considering factors like the child’s health, safety, and emotional well-being.

 What are the custody laws for unmarried parents in NC?